Meet The Team

 Hi!
 My name is Maddie and I have a serious love affair with lace and lingerie.
 I am a 33 year old lingerie designer and sewing teacher who turned her dream of sewing and blogging into a passionate career.
 On most days, you’ll find me in my studio, located in Philadelphia, designing my next collection or teaching women how to make a perfectly fitted bra.
 My overarching vision is to provide women with feminine lingerie that is equally beautiful as it is functional, whether that be through sewing their own or buying from the market.

 Alison Smith, the UK’s premier teacher of dressmaking, tailoring and corsetry and couture techniques, isn’t only an online sewing teacher, she is also a best-selling author having sold over half a million copies of her book “The Sewing Book”.
-When she isn’t writing books or running her fabulous retail fabric shop, Sew (your own) Wardrobe, Alison participates in many sewing shows around the UK and writes regularly in sewing magazines.
+When she isn’t writing books, Alison participates in many sewing shows around the UK and writes regularly in sewing magazines.
 Alison has always been passionate about sewing and loves to teach people how to create beautiful clothes that fit perfectly!

 Pamela Leggett, national sewing/fitting instructor and pattern designer/owner for Pamela’s Patterns, started sewing lingerie in the 70’s for small boutiques in the Chicago area that catered to the disco and punk party scene.
 Lingerie was just starting to be worn as street wear, and Pamela refurbished vintage slips that she bought in thrift stores into unique one-of-a-kind camisoles.
 A few years later, she started teaching lingerie classes using Kwik Sew and Stretch & Sew patterns to her customers at the sewing store she managed in Connecticut.
 Teaching and developing skills for making lingerie has become